Understanding your health

 Scientifically reviewed by:

-Approximately 30% to 50% of adults will experience at least one episode of shoulder pain during their lifetime, and rotator cuff tendinopathy is one of the most common causes—accounting for between 44% and 65% of all shoulder pain.
+Approximately 30% to 50% of adults will experience at least one episode of shoulder pain during their lifetime, and rotator cuff tendinopathy is one of the most common causes, accounting for between 44% and 65% of all shoulder pain.
+Here's the good news: rotator cuff tendinopathy resolves naturally in most cases.
+Between 50% and 60% of people see significant improvement within 6 to 12 months, even without intervention.
+Your shoulder is more resilient than you think.

 You will discover what this injury really is, why it occurs, and, most importantly, how to speed up your recovery.
+For an overview of conditions affecting the shoulder, see our comprehensive guide to shoulder pain.

 What is rotator cuff tendinopathy?

 Rotator cuff tendinopathy is irritation or degeneration of the tendons that stabilize your shoulder.
-The rotator cuff consists of the tendons of four deep muscles that keep the head of the humerus (the arm bone) centered in the shoulder joint.
+The rotator cuff consists of the tendons of four deep muscles that keep the head of the humerus, the arm bone, centered in the shoulder joint.

 What is the difference between tendinitis and tendinopathy?

 Both terms essentially describe the same condition: pain in the shoulder tendon.
 Tendinitis refers to inflammation of the tendon.
 Tendinopathy refers to tendon damage that may or may not be accompanied by inflammation.

-Modern research has discovered that many cases of tendon pain do not involve active inflammation, but rather a disruption of the tendon fibers.
-This is why the term "tendinopathy" is now preferred.
+Modern research has discovered that many tendon pains do not involve active inflammation, but rather a disorganization of the tendon fibers.
+This is why the term tendinopathy is now preferred by healthcare professionals.
+In both cases, the treatment is identical and physical therapists use the same approaches for these conditions.

 What are the four muscles of the rotator cuff?

-The rotator cuff consists of four deep muscles that work together to stabilize your shoulder:
+The rotator cuff consists of four deep muscles that work together to stabilize your shoulder.

 10 mini-tips to understand your pain